-After particle nucleation has stopped and the particle growth has reached the maximum (about 4-5 hours after inception of photooxidation), the HTDMA RH is varied using both the drying and humidification systems.
-The growth factor, defined relative to the final dried particle diameter, is independent of the classified particle size, as shown in Fig. 3.9.
+After particle nucleation has stopped and the particle growth has reached the maximum (about 4-5 h after inception of photooxidation), the HTDMA RH is varied using both the drying and humidification systems.
+The growth factor, defined relative to the final dried particle diameter, is independent of the classified particle size, as shown in Fig. 9.
 This suggests that the aerosol chemical composition does not vary with particle size, which agrees with one's intuition about the system.
 Thus, we can combine the GF results from any classified size into one single hygroscopic growth curve.
-Figure 3.10 shows the hygroscopic growth curves of the four sesquiterpenes studied.
-In general, sesquiterpene SOA has very low hygroscopicity, showing smooth but very small water uptake, with growth factors between 1.01 and 1.04 at 85% RH.
-The shapes of the curves for SOA from α -humulene, β -caryophyllene, and aromadendrene are similar, but that for longifolene exhibits an unexpected behavior, in which the increase in GF with RH is not monotonic.
+Figure 10 shows the hygroscopic growth curves of the four sesquiterpenes studied.
+In general, sesquiterpene SOA has very low hygroscopicity, showing smooth but very small water uptake, with growth factors between 1.01-1.04 at 85% RH.
+The shapes of the curves for SOA from $\alpha$ -humulene, $\beta$ caryophyllene, and aromadendrene are similar, but that for longifolene exhibits an unexpected behavior, in which the increase in GF with RH is not monotonic.
 This could be indicative of the presence of void volumes in the particle, which can lead to compaction of the structure after a certain degree of water uptake.
 This type of behavior has been observed for nucleated particles from the photolysis of CH2I2, a compound emitted by marine microalgae, in the presence of ozone (Jimenez et al., 2003).
-However, the degree of compaction following humidification is much higher for CH_2I_2 aerosol, which is composed of highly fractal agglomerates.
-For longifolene, the void volume hypothesis is also consistent with the atypical observation that the precursor concentration in the chamber continues to decrease at the end of the experiment without detectable change in aerosol volume as measured by the DMA.
-If there are void volumes in a particle, additional aerosol mass can condense into those voids, resulting in denser particles with no change in apparent volume.
-We cannot explain, however, why only longifolene forms particles with such properties.
+However, the degree of compaction following humidification is much higher for CH2I2 aerosol, which is composed of highly fractal agglomerates.
+For longifolene, the void volume hypothesis is also consistent with the atypical observation that the precursor concentration in the chamber continues to decrease at the end of the experiment without detectable change in aerosol volume as b: measured by AMS in total MS mode c: The hygroscopic growth curve could not be fitted with Eq.
+1 due to irregular shape (see text for details)